3 days or less

-Under the Accessibility for Ontarians with Disabilities Act (AODA), the regulation establishes accessibility standards for customer service, information and communications, employment, transportation and physical environments.
-World Education Services (WES) is committed to working towards being compliant with all the standards that apply to WES under the AODA.
+The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) establishes accessibility standards for customer service, information and communications, employment, transportation, and the design of public spaces.
+World Education Services (WES) is committed to working toward being in compliance with the standards that apply to WES under the AODA.

-This Policy and Procedure is to provide a framework within which accessibility plans and initiatives are to be created in order to move the organization towards the goal of improved accessibility for people with disabilities.
+This policy provides a framework within which WES can develop accessibility plans and initiatives that pursue the organization’s goal of improving accessibility for people with disabilities.

 Relevant policy: Accessible Customer Service Policy